 Goal 7: This Blog

 I started this blog in 2015 with a whimper.
 A post here, a post there.
 2016 was the first year I really took it seriously.
 My posting frequency wavered a little at the end of the year, but didn’t die.
-I want 2017 to be a step up and not a step down in my posts.
-I am not just talking about numbers either.
-Some of the things I would like to achieve are:
+2017 was not an upward turn, but also not too far down.
+So I think I will aim to maintain or improve my posting and work on the blog for this one of my 2018 new year goals:

 - create more posts using the financial statistics we have been capturing over the last 10+ years